-When the TMDL was adopted, the Regional Board acknowledged that operation of LEAMS was expected to reduce internal phosphorus loads originating from lake bottom sediments by 35% or approximately 11,606 kg/yr.
-Subsequent studies, conducted at the direction of the Regional Board, also demonstrated that the operation of LEAMS, based upon 2,000 hrs/yr. of operation, reduced the total mass of nitrogen in Lake Elsinore by an average of approximately 53,616 kg/yr.
-Once the release of nutrients from lake bottom sediments are accounted for this results in approximately 7,000 kg/year in phosphorus and 44,000 kg/year in nitrogen removal capacity is available as credits.
+When the TMDL was adopted, the Santa Ana Regional Water Quality Control Board (Regional Board) acknowledged that operation of LEAMS was expected to reduce internal phosphorus loads originating from lake bottom sediments by 35% or approximately 11,606 kg/yr.1 Subsequent studies, conducted at the direction of the Regional Board, also demonstrated that the operation of LEAMS, based upon 2,000 hours of operation per year (hrs/yr), reduced the total mass of nitrogen in Lake Elsinore by an average of approximately 53,616 kg/yr.2 Once the release of nutrients from lake bottom sediments are accounted for this results in approximately

-&lt;sup>1 California Regional Water Quality Control Board - Santa Ana Region Res.
+1 California Regional Water Quality Control Board - Santa Ana Region Res.
 No. R8-2004-0037 (Dec.
 20, 2004).

-&lt;sup>2 Dr. Alex Horne (U.C. - Berkeley).
+2 Dr. Alex Horne (U.C. - Berkeley).
 Nitrogen Offsets Produced by Artificial Water Column Mixing by Aeration Bubble Plumes in Lake Elsinore, CA. Dec.
 3, 2012.
 Note: estimated nitrogen conversion/removal efficiency assumes that LEAMS operates a minimum of 2,000 hours/year.
 This is now a requirement in EVMWD's NPDES discharge permit.